MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-4-TypeModel.md

 This is typically more useful for mutable arrays, as we [discussed above](#mutability), since the individual elements of an array created using the `new` keyword are not often useful in and of themselves.

 In either case, once an array has been constructed, the built-in `Length` function can be used to obtain the number of elements as an `Int`.
-Arrays can be subscripting using square brackets, with subscripts either having type `Int` or type `Range`, to obtain either single elements or new arrays containing a subset of the elements of an array.
+Arrays can be subscripted using square brackets, with subscripts either having type `Int` or type `Range`, to obtain either single elements or new arrays containing a subset of the elements of an array.
 The subscripts of arrays are zero-based:

 ```qsharp